Have you heard these Dave Ramsey “sayings” that he nails home every chance he gets? Here’s my Real Food Rookie version:

 Kitchen Kop’s Real Food Rookie Principle #1:

 - Implement the Health Snowball – Start with one thing at a time so you’re not overwhelmed.
 Change that one thing in your kitchen or in your diet (healthy fats are a great place to start!), and when you’ve got that down, and are feeling better with more energy, move to the next goal.
 Soon you’ll have gained the momentum needed to keep you motivated for each next step!
 (Need more help?
-Get my Real Food for Rookies class or my Real Food Ingredient Guide.)
+Get my Real Food for Rookies class or my Real Food for Rookies BOOK.)

 Dave Ramsey’s Money Principle #2: